Mykola Leontovych: Early musical career and marriage

 Leontovych met a Volhynian girl named Claudia Feropontovna Zholtkevych, whom he married on 22 March 1902.
 The young couple's first daughter, Halyna, was born in 1903.
-They later had a second daughter named Yevheniya.
+They later had a second daughter, Yevheniya.

-Financial hardships prompted Leontovych to accept an offer to move to Vinnytsia to instruct at the Church-Educators' College.
-Again, he organised a choir and, later, a concert band, with which he performed both secular and spiritual music.
+Financial hardship prompted Leontovych to accept an offer to move to Vinnytsia to teach at the Church-Educators' College.
+He organised a choir and a concert band at the college, which performed both secular and spiritual music.